zenanon/Coily/README.md

 This is a simple implementation of damped springs for Unity.
 It includes a C# port of Ryan Juckett's springs implementation (found here: https://www.ryanjuckett.com/damped-springs/), and a basic setup for running that in a MonoBehaviour.

+This is also inspired by this video from Toyful Games https://www.youtube.com/watch?v=bFOAipGJGA0

 # Key Setup

 For each individual spring you'll need a SpringRunner.
 SpringRunner has the spring setup values and will update any subscribers to its OnSpringValueChanged with the new spring position every frame.